astrid-project/cb-manager/README.md

 **Term**     | **Meaning**
 :----------: | ---------------------

 *ACL*        | Access Control List
 *API*        | Application Program Interface
 *BA*         | Basic Authentication
 *BPF*        | Berkeley Packet Filter
 *CB*         | Context Broker
 *CRUD*       | Create - Read - Update - Delete
+*DB*         | Database
 *eBPF*       | extended BPF
 *ELK*        | Elastic - LogStash - Kibana
-ExecEnv    | Execution Environment
+*ExecEnv*    | Execution Environment
+*gRPC*       | 	Google RPC
 *HOBA*       | HTTP Origin-Bound Authentication
 *HTTP*       | Hyper Text Transfer Protocol
 *ID*         | Identification
 *IP*         | Internet Protocol
-*LDAP*       | Lightweight Directory Access Protocol *JSON*       | Java Object Notation
+*JSON*       | Java Object Notation
-*RBAC*       | Role-Based Access Control
+*LDAP*       | Lightweight Directory Access Protocol *RBAC*       | Role-Based Access Control
 *regex*      | regular expression
 *RFC*        | Request For Comments
+*RPC*	     | Remote Procedure Call
 *SCM*        | Security Context Model
 *SLA*        | Service Level Agreements
+*SQL*	     | Structured Query Language
+*VNF*	     | Virtual Network Function
 *YANG*       | Yet Another Next Generation

 # Data Model

 ![Data Model](data_model.png)

 Each table in the figure represents an *index* in the Elastic nomenclature.
 Considering the *NoSQL* nature of the Elasticsearch engine for each document of any indices it is possible to add additional properties.
 The schema is not static and defined at priori, but it is dynamic allowing the possibility to add custom properties for a specific document.
 Elastic requires the name of the index in a lowercase format.
 For this reason, all the index names follow the *dash-case*[^1] format.
-Instead, each properties[^2] follow the *snake-case*[^3] format.
+Instead, each property[^2] follows the snake-case[^3] format.
+All the properties marked with an asterisk (*) are required by the APIs in order to make the POST request (i.e. to create a new resource, for example an ExecEnv).
+Instead the ones underlined are identifies the specific resource (aka document in Elastic nomenclature or record in traditional DB one) and must be unique.

 The *data* index contains the all the data collected from the ExecEnvs by means of the agent[^4].
 The common attributes are: